COVID-19: Pregnancy response

-However, from the evidence base, it is difficult to conclude whether pregnant women are at increased risk of grave consequences of this virus.

-In addition to the above, other clinical studies have proved that SARS-CoV-2 can affect the period of pregnancy in different ways.
-On the one hand, there is little evidence of its impact up to 12 weeks gestation.
-On the other hand, COVID-19 infection may cause increased rates of unfavourable outcomes in the course of the pregnancy.
-Some examples of these could be foetal growth restriction, preterm birth, and perinatal mortality, which refers to the foetal death past 22 or 28 completed weeks of pregnancy as well as the death among live-born children up to seven completed days of life.
-For preterm birth, a 2023 review indicates that there appears to be a correlation with COVID-19.
+A multinational cohort study conducted between March and October 2020 found that being infected with COVID-19 led to increased rates of maternal mortality, as well as heightening the risks of pre-eclampsia, preterm birth, illness in infants, and illness or miscarriage in perinatal foetuses.
+At the same time, a retrospective cohort study using data recorded in the United States between February and May 2020 found that there was no correlation between COVID-19 infection during first trimester pregnancy and the risks of miscarrying.

-Unvaccinated women in later stages of pregnancy with COVID-19 are more likely than other people to need very intensive care.
+Unvaccinated women in later stages of pregnancy with COVID-19 are more likely than other people to need intensive care.
 Babies born to mothers with COVID-19 are more likely to have breathing problems.
 Pregnant women are strongly encouraged to get vaccinated.

 Diagnosis

 COVID‑19 can provisionally be diagnosed on the basis of symptoms and confirmed using reverse transcription polymerase chain reaction (RT-PCR) or other nucleic acid testing of infected secretions.
 Along with laboratory testing, chest CT scans may be helpful to diagnose COVID‑19 in individuals with a high clinical suspicion of infection.
 Detection of a past infection is possible with serological tests, which detect antibodies produced by the body in response to the infection.